Buddhika2003/PHP/README.md

 •When someone submit a name and email, then it opens a new website was opened and give a echo message.
 •I have learn GET and POST methods.

+•Now I have created a form for submitted form data to the page itself, instead of jumping to a different page